ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

-Since there's @struct RBasic@ at the top, this is a Ruby object.
+Since there's `struct RBasic` at the top, this is a Ruby object.
 It means it is managed by the garbage collector.
-And since it is joined by the @next@ member, it is probably a linked list.
+And since it is joined by the `next` member, it is probably a linked list.

 Based on the observation we've done and the information that will be explained,